On Monday November 19, TASA’s annual Postgraduate Day will be held at the Burwood Corporate Centre, Burwood. See the program below.

 In the ‘Change the Course’ report, evidence of systematic and troubling practices of harassment and discrimination in the Academy were revealed.
 In the subsequent months, AWGSA commissioned a feminist best practice report to resource the organisation and its members to offer support to those experiencing such incidents.

 In this panel discussion, focused specifically on the postgraduate-supervisor relationship, we reflect on current University responses, the importance of effective gendered analysis and our shared responsibilities to create safe and inclusive spaces for academic work.
-We examine how current employment pattern in universities impact on the ethical and professional graduate student/supervisor relationships.
+We examine how current employment patterns in universities impact on ethical and professional graduate student/supervisor relationships.

 |12:30 – 1:15 pm||Mentoring Session

-|Meet a Mentor
+||Meet a Mentor

 In this session, established sociologists working in a range of institutions and fields will partner with small groups of postgraduate participants for mentoring and discussion.
 We will aim to group participants with other postgrads at similar stages but from different institutions to their own, to increase diversity of experience and help illuminate different institutional contexts.
 Participants are strongly encouraged to bring specific questions for their mentors or discussion points for their small groups.